 Emily Greenstein, APRN, CNP, CWON-AP, FACCWS

-Dr. Terry Treadwell, MD, FACS
+Terry Treadwell, MD, FACS

+We all know that compression therapy is the “gold standard” for the treatment of venous leg ulcers.
+However, how do we know if we should apply compression, how much compression, and what type of compression?
 Lower extremity ulcers are common and affect about 1-2% of all U.S. adults.1 These ulcers are usually classified according to cause, pathogenesis, and treatment type.
 Approximately 70% of leg ulcers are caused by venous disease, and 20% are caused by arterial insufficiency or mixed arteriovenous disease.2Venous ulcers occur in the gaiter area of the ankle secondary to damaged or dilated veins and retrograde blood flow resulting in venous hypertension.
 Arterial ulcers result from impaired tissue perfusion.

 Compression therapy comes in different types that deliver different amounts of compression.
 Common types of compression bandages and devices include the following: